sigmaboy/nopaystation_scripts/README.md

 A linux shell script collection which downloads nopaystation PS Vita stuff.
 There are five scripts.
 One to download all \*.tsv files of NoPayStation.
 The other four are for downloading games, updates or all DLC of a PS Vita game.

+Be sure to checkout out the [t7z branch](https://github.com/sigmaboy/nopaystation_scripts/tree/t7z) to create reproducable archives and to download a whole region at once

 ## Requirements
 * a working internet connection
 * posix shell (bash, ksh, zsh, sh)